 Q: Where can I get a complete list of the resources that you offer?

 A: You can go to the Products page on this website for a selection of our printed materials, DVDs, and CDs.
-For a complete list, you can also download our ministry catalog in PDF format, or call the RCM office at 540-249-9119, or send an email requesting an free information package.
+For a complete list.
+You can also call the RCM office at 540-249-9119, or send an email requesting an free information package.

 Q: Are you having a seminar in our area in the near future?